jwitcher3/buyer-dedup/README.md

 - `notebooks/`: Interactive development and walkthrough of the logic
 - `src/`: Optional reusable PySpark logic for production integration
-- `docs/`: Optional deeper documentation
+- `docs/`: Extended documentation, visuals, and SQL examples

 ## 🛠️ Tech Stack